megu5202/Paper/MGcontribution.md

 Generic Types
 -------------
 **Generic Types are...**
-**(need info here)**
+<br> **(need info here)**

+<br> **They are used for...**
-They are used for... (**anything else to add to this?**)
+<br> **anything else to add to this?**
-Generic Types are usful in Java when a programmer wants to have a class that accepts different types.
+<br> Generic Types are usful in Java when a programmer wants to have a class that accepts different types.
 Without Generic Types, the programmer would have to manage a large code base, because each type would need it's own class.
 For example, a tuple class in Jave implemented without using Generics would have a different class for each combination type: <br>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~java
 class tuple1{
 	private int x;